What they say…

 In 2002 they released their first 7” single (“Gravel Rash” / “Pie Warmer”) under the Bamboo Shack label and by the summer of 2009, the band was number 1 on the UK iTunes RnB charts with the track “This Girl feat.
 Kylie Auldist”.
 In between, Cookin’ On 3 Burners made their home at esteemed U.K label Freestyle Records, rocked the B-Boy and B-Girl championships, had songs featured on a string of hit TV shows and played alongside acts such as Quantic, Alice Russell, Sharon Jones & the Dap Kings, Fat Freddie’s Drop and many others.

 2017 saw Cookin’ On 3 Burners release a slew of brand new material: remixed material on the Warner Music label with producers Lenno, Niklas Ibach, Funk LeBlanc, Yolanda Be Cool.
 But most importantly, that year saw the band release a new 7″ and new album “Lab Experiments: Vol.1: Mixin“ on their newfound label Soul Messin’ Records.
-2018 sees the group continuing in that direction, with a brand new 7″ slated for August and a brand new album in the Fall.
+2018 sees the group continuing in that direction, with sequel album “Lab Experiments Vol.2″ out at the end of October, anticipated by fresh new 45 “Warning feat.
+Kaiit“.
 So grab your over gloves and join the band as they celebrate the future sound of yesterday.